Crisp-Unimib/SFAL/3_analysis/README.md

 # 3. Analysis and Scoring

-This directory contains the script for analyzing and scoring the results.
+This directory contains the script for scoring the auto-interpretation.
 The main script, `scoring.py`, calculates the Normalized Discounted Cumulative Gain (NDCG) to evaluate the performance of Sparse Autoencoder (SAE) models.
 It compares the similarity of SAE features based on their co-occurrence patterns (Phi matrix) with the similarity of their embeddings from a separate model.

 ## Configuration (`config.yaml`)